Axios-AI-Innovations/CueCircle/README.md

 # CueCircle 🌟

-**A mobile-first habit formation app designed specifically for people with ADHD and those who struggle with accountability and follow-through.**
+**A mobile-first habit formation app designed for people who struggle with accountability and follow-through.**

 ## About CueCircle